2018–19 MacroMonitor Survey Weighting Procedures

-The MacroMonitor target for weighting to the national household population in the United States is economic-household units—a definition that allows households to have more than one economic unit.
-The US Bureau of the Census defines households as persons sharing a common dwelling unit.
+The MacroMonitor target for weighting to the national household population in the U.S. is economic household units—a definition that allows households to have more than one economic unit.
+The U.S. Bureau of the Census defines households as persons sharing a common dwelling unit.
 The MacroMonitor definition of economic household includes families, individuals living alone, and two or more adults living together in a common dwelling who share basic finances.
 Thus, adults who live together but are unrelated and unmarried—such as housemates, roomers, a cohabiting couple, resident employees, or adult children or other relatives who might contribute to the housing expenses but otherwise maintain separate finances—count as separate economic households.

-The GfK KnowledgePanel sample design began as an equal-probability sample, incorporating several enhancements to improve efficiency.
-Because any alteration in the selection process is a deviation from a pure equal-probability sample design, statistical weighting adjustments to the data offset known selection deviations.
-We have incorporated these adjustments in the sample's base weight.
+The GfK KnowledgePanel® sample design began as an equal probability sample with several enhancements incorporated to improve efficiency.
+Since any alteration in the selection process is a deviation from a pure equal probability sample design, statistical weighting adjustments were made to the data to offset known selection deviations.
+These adjustments were incorporated in the sample's base weight.

-Also, several sources of survey error—such as non-coverage non-response because of panel recruitment methods and inevitable panel attrition—are an inherent part of any survey process.
-We addressed these sources of sampling and non-sampling error by using a panel demographic post-stratification weight.
+There are also several sources of survey error that are an inherent part of any survey process, such as non-coverage and non-response due to panel recruitment methods and to inevitable panel attrition.
+These sources of sampling and non-sampling error were addressed using a panel demographic post-stratification weight.

-Finally, we constructed a set of study-specific post-stratification weights to adjust for the study's sample design and survey nonresponse.
-Unless otherwise noted, the 2016–17 MacroMonitor study-specific weights are based on household-level demographic and geographic distributions for the noninstitutionalized civilian population ages 18+ from the Current Population Survey, March 2016 Supplement.
-Respondents were weighted to the derived benchmark distributions in Table 1.
+Lastly, a set of study-specific post-stratification weights were constructed to adjust for the study's sample design and survey non-response.
+Unless otherwise noted, the 2018–19 MacroMonitor study-specific weights are based on household level demographic and geographic distributions for the non-institutionalized, civilian population ages 18+ from the Current Population Survey (CPS), March 2018 Supplement.
+Respondents were weighted to the derived benchmark distributions presented in Table B-1.

-We calculated comparable distributions using all completed cases from the field data.
-Because study-sample sizes are typically too small to accommodate a complete cross-tabulation of all the survey benchmark variables, we used an iterative proportional fitting for the post-stratification weight adjustment.
+Comparable distributions were calculated using all completed cases from the field data.
+Since study sample sizes are typically too small to accommodate a complete cross-tabulation of all the survey benchmark variables, an iterative proportional fitting is used for the post-stratification weight adjustment.
 This procedure adjusts the sample data to the selected benchmark proportions.
-The weighted sample data optimally fitted to the marginal distributions through an iterative convergence process.
+Through an iterative convergence process, the weighted sample data were optimally fitted to the CPS distributions.

-After this post-stratification adjustment, we examined the distribution of the weights to identify and, if necessary, trim outliers at the extreme upper tail of the weight distribution.
+After this post-stratification adjustment, the distribution of the weights was examined to identify and, if necessary, trim outliers at the extreme upper tail of the weight distribution.
 Extremely large weights, though they help the fit of the total sample to the Census distributions, are statistically very unreliable.
-And because demographically the underrepresented (and over-weighted) persons in the sample are typically the young, the low income, and the poorly educated, large weights also increase the relative importance of questionnaire responses of low validity.
-For these reasons, we capped the largest weights by winsorizing the distribution: We replaced the top 2.5% of weights by the mean value of the top 2.5% of weights.
-After winsorizing, the range of weights was 0.1061 to 4.3474.
-We then scaled the post-stratified and trimmed weights to the size of the population of economic households in the United States.
-The final weights ranged from 3.349 to 137.2562 (ratio 40.98) and summed to 136,390 (000) economic households.
+And because the demographics of persons underrepresented (and over-weighted) in the sample are typically young, low income, and poorly educated, large weights also increase the relative importance of questionnaire responses of low validity.
+For these reasons, the largest weights are capped by winsorizing the distribution: The top 2.5% of weights are replaced by the mean value of the top 2.5% of weights.
+After winsorizing, the range of weights was 0.1152 to 4.480.
+The post-stratified and trimmed weights were then scaled to the size of the population of economic households in the United States.
+The final weights ranged from 3.9205 to 152.7136 (ratio 38.95) and summed to 139,542 (000) economic households.